Bears-R-Us/arkouda/pydoc/file_io/CSV.md

 ### Example Files

-In order to provide a clear description of the formats Arkouda supports for CSV files, we have provide an example file written by Arkouda and a file written outside of arkouda that can also be read.
+To give an idea of arkouda supported formats for CSV files, we have provided two example files that Arkouda can read: one written by arkouda and one written outside of Arkouda.

 #### Arkouda Formatted File